JC4DM4N/core_accr/README.md

 # core_accr
-Contains code for modelling planet formation via core accretion, based on Ida &amp; Lin (2004)
+1-dimenstional semi analytic code for modelling planet formation via core accretion, based on Ida &amp; Lin (2004)

 To compile use the Makefile:
 make